Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Discussion

 \subsection{Simplifying assumptions and caveats}

 It is worthwhile to discuss several simplifications we have made throughout the analysis above.
 First, we have made exclusive use of the FGPol templates \cite{O'Dea:2011kx} both to motivate the need for adaptive survey strategies and in order to estimate the expected distribution of foreground levels across the sky.
-The use of other templates that have been developed in the literature \cite{Schlegel:1997yv,Fantaye:2011zq,Delabrouille:2012ye} (or in the near future, the results of actual measurements by experiments such as Planck) may lead to somewhat different results, but most likely will not alter our conclusions.
+The use of other templates that have been developed in the literature \cite{Schlegel:1997yv,Fantaye:2011zq,Delabrouille:2012ye}, or the recent high-frequency polarization measurements by the Planck experiment (which are not sensitive enough to efficiently constrain the polarization dust amplitudes in low intensity regions), may lead to somewhat different results, but most likely will not alter our conclusions.
+In the future, as better data is accumulated, it will be worthwhile to consider improvements upon the methods presented above.
+For example, one way to incorporate prior data is in the initialization of the different action-value estimates of the targeted patches, which will ensure faster convergence onto optimal patches.

 Secondly, we have limited our analysis to the case of experiments operating at a single frequency.
 This allowed us to focus on a single source of foregrounds and work under the assumption that it could not be efficiently removed through component separation or other methods.
 Most B-mode experiments will eventually gather measurements from multiple frequencies in order to enable foreground subtraction.
-In this case, the foreground amplitudes we have considered here will be replaced by the amplitude of the remaining residuals.
+In this case, the foreground amplitudes we have considered here will be replaced by the amplitude of the remaining residuals \cite{KovKamExploration}.
 In a very optimistic scenario, where these would be smaller than the IGW B-mode signal, the advantage of our methods would be restricted.
+In \cite{KovKamExploration}, we elaborate on this issue and present a different approach, whereby an independent stage of exploration at higher-frequencies is performed \textit{before} the stage of prolonged observation.

 Additional assumptions include the neglect of E and B mode mixing, which may pose a problem in partial sky measurements \cite{Amblard:2006ef,Bunn:2002rx,Zhao:2010sza} (although optimized estimators greatly reduce this complication \cite{Smith:2005gi}) and the approximation that the likelihood curves for the power spectra estimators are Gaussian (in our B-mode simulations we simply drew a measured amplitude from a normalized distribution matching the likelihood mean and width, as opposed to drawing the estimated value for each multipole from a corresponding $\chi^2$ distribution).
 We do not expect these assumptions to have a meaningful impact on our results.